Numeralla: Village

 The site for a village was gazetted on 16 July 1863.
 It was proclaimed a village for a second time, in 1885, as a consequence of the Crown Lands Act 1884.
 Originally named Umaralla, it was renamed Numeralla in 1972.

 Numeralla has had a post office since 1863.
 The village's public school, which opened in 1877, only closed at the end of 2015.

 After mining, the rich river flats were used for some years to grow potatoes for the Monaro and Canberra markets.

 Present day

-Numeralla is a peaceful village with limited facilities.
-The village has a public hall (Numeralla Digger's Memorial Hall, also known as Numeralla Hall), a Catholic church (All Saint's), an Anglican church (St John's) and a cemetery to the north of the village.
+Numeralla has a public hall (Numeralla Digger's Memorial Hall, also known as Numeralla Hall), a Catholic church (All Saint's), an Anglican church (St John's) and a cemetery to the north of the village.

 Folk festival

 The Numeralla Folk Festival usually takes place on the weekend closest to Australia Day each year.
 It is a free event.
 The last festival was in 2019, as it was cancelled in 2020–22 due to the Black Summer bushfires and the COVID-19 pandemic in New South Wales.